 Grading simply means that each hike is awarded a grade based on it’s level of difficulty.
 So based on a scale of 10, an easier hike will have a lower grade of say 1 to 3 while a harder hike will have a higher grade of say 8 to 10 with medium hikes sitting between 4 and 7.
 The grading will be based on things like distance, altitude, terrain, and so on.

-Note: hiking can be funny in that you could be quite fit in a particular sport but your specific fitness skills may not apply to hiking and you still need time to adapt to that type of activity.
+Note: hiking can be funny in that you could be quite fit in a particular sport, but your specific fitness skills may not apply to hiking and you will still need time to adapt to that type of activity.

 A lot of the time, when you head out hiking you are going to places that are outside of built up areas like cities and towns.
 Therefore you need transport to get there.